 This means that:

 We’ve mentioned many wine pairings before, such as the perfect wines to accompany appetisers, but one pairing that is not ideal is wine and heat.
 In order to keep your wine in optimal condition, make sure to keep it at the right temperature at all times.
-Serve it at the right temperature and you’ll also be able to enjoy the supple and beautiful flavours and aromas of your wine collection.
+Serve it at the right temperature and you’ll also be able to enjoy the supple and beautiful flavours and aromas of your wine collection in your wine rooms.